 Her drumming has been praised in Jazzwise Magazine by Brian Priestley (Feb 2011) and John Newey (June 2011).
-She graduated from Leeds College of Music in 2011 with a 1st class BA(hons) Jazz degree, studying drums under Dave Walsh.
-In 2011, Katie received the John Scheerer Prize for Kit Drums and the Sam Hood Rosebowl for Outstanding Performance.
-Her main project is The Allsorts Band – a 5 piece ensemble playing her original music and arrangements.
+From 2006 to 2016 Katie was the leader of The Allsorts Band – a 5 piece ensemble playing her original music and arrangements.
 Also check out her Steely Dan Big Band, her four piece pop/rock function band - Up All Night, her jazz and outreach trio, and her quirky Sci-Fi Cantina 4tet.

 Performance Work Katie feels lucky that music has enabled her to travel.
 Before moving to the UK in 2008, Katie toured throughout Canada and USA, namely with the DRUM! show.
 In 2010, she worked for Holland America Cruises, travelling to Alaska, Mexico and Hawaiian Islands.
 In 2011 she spent the summer in Germany and Norway (including performing at the Molde Jazz Festival) with WoCalling.
 In winter 2011, she toured in Holland with Icon Theatrical’s ‘The Tenors’.
 In winter 2014 she returned to Holland for Icon Theatrical's brand new show - The Sopranos vs The Tenors.
 Locally, Katie has performed at the 606 club in London with the Andrew Linham Jazz 4tet, Manchester United Grounds with her own trio, Wakefield Jazz with The Allsorts, The Arches in Glasgow with Linder Sterling’s ‘The Darktown Cakewalk’, Camden Fringe Festival with the Kathy Kirby Show, Hull Freedom Festival with Omar Puente Quartet and countless other venues with various groups.

 The Longer Story.....

 Katie was born in Halifax, Nova Scotia, Canada in 1988.
-She was very lucky to have attended high school at Cobequid Educational Centre in Truro, NS with its nationally recognized band program led by Paul Barrett and Rick Waychesko.
+She was very lucky to have attended high school at Cobequid Educational Centre in Truro, NS with its nationally recognised band program led by Paul Barrett and Rick Waychesko.
 Music developed into a way of life for Katie, and the music at CEC took her to many band competitions and festivals across the country.
 Katie learned about orchestral percussion, latin music, big band drumming, jazz, funk and fusion drumming and much more.
 Katie auditioned and was accepted as a percussionist to play with the National Concert Band of Canada (winning Most Outstanding Percussionist in 2006) and the National Youth Band of Canada where she performed in such venues as the National Arts Centre in Ottawa, Canada.
-After Katie graduated from high school, she moved to Halifax, Nova Scotia to pursue a professional career in music, along with deciding where she would do her degree.
+After Katie graduated from high school, she moved to Halifax, Nova Scotia to pursue a professional career in music, along with deciding where she would continue her studies.